-The following examples will continue to use the Task entry view with the Work subview in the bottom pane.
+The following examples will continue to use the Task Entry view with the Work subview in the lower pane.
 In the example below, the automatic scheduled task “Verify that your belongings are insured for the move” will take 5 days to accomplish.
 This example is fixed duration, effort-driven off.
 The assigned dates are May 1 to May 7.
-The dates are taking more than 5 days because of a weekend in between but it is actually 5 working days of duration.
-There are also zero hours entered for the task.
+The dates span more than 5 days because it crosses over non-working weekend days.
+There are also zero hours of work entered for the task.